-Before entering, it’s important that you realise that we present-day visitors are very privileged to be able to enter the area of the cloister.
+Before entering, it’s important that you realise that we present-day visitors are very privileged to be able to enter the area.

 Consequently, hardy anyone outside this domain set foot in the cloister, which makes a visit here even more special.

 According to the way visits to the Cathedral of Tarragona are currently organized, you enter from inside the Cathedral.